cmu-delphi/covidcast-indicators/cds/DETAILS.md

 averages, the count data at those geographical levels may be non-integral.

 ## Infinity and negative positivity rate
-The positivity rate is possible to be infinity or negative numbers caused by the problems in the raw data.
-However, we _do not_ report those cases to avoid unexplainatory numbers.
+The positivity rate is possible to be infinity or negative numbers due the problems in the raw data.
+However, we _do not_ report those them to avoid unexplainatory numbers.
 Besides, we also set a threshold `tested >= 50` when reporting the positivity rate.

 ## Counties not in our canonical dataset